gg582/gg582/README.en.md

 I am a system-level developer focusing on Linux, networking, and container-based infrastructure.
 I have experience in building low-level systems, reproducible environments, and performance-oriented tools using C and Go.

-Currently, as part of my internship, I am dealing with legacy Java environments (OpenJDK 8) and document OCR DB analysis, while also maintaining a steady interest in kernel-level optimization and infrastructure design.
+As part of my internship, I dealed with legacy Java environments (OpenJDK 8) and document OCR DB analysis, while also maintaining a steady interest in kernel-level optimization and infrastructure design.

 *Performing a 3-month internship at Metabuild (March 3 - June 2)*